jenshobo/jenshobo/README.md

   - 🏫 Currently in my forth year of HBO and I have a MBO degree in game development<br>

   - 🥇 My favourite language...
-I really wouldn't know at this point<br>
+I really wouldn't know at this point.
+C++?<br>

   ## My, supposedly, favorite languages, according to public repositories